Picking the Holiday Party Date

 Holiday Party Extras That Will “WOW” The Team

 So you want to do something outside the box for your team.
 The following are some suggestions on what you can do to truly “wow” the office.
 How about a premium bourbon distillery tour and tasting with appetizers?
 Or front-row seats to the bourbon barrel-making process.
+Perhaps a bourbon and wine pairing is more your office pace.
 You can also go the route of fancy decorations at your party, including ice sculptures with caviar on them, a chocolate fountain and even a fancy charcuterie board.

 Ideas For Your Company Holiday Party